stormasm/spanish/verbs/teachme/saber.md

 ---
 - Eso no lo sé.
 - Supimos quién ganó enseguida.
+- Conoces algún buen libro para leer ?
+- Sabes quién rompió la ventana ?
 ---
 - I don't know that.
 - We knew who won right away.
+- Do you know any good books to read.
+- Do you know who broke the window.
+---
+- Me gustaría saber sólo una cosa más.
+- Él no sabe nada.
+- Lo sabemos todo.
+---
+- I would like to know just one more thing.
+- He knows nothing.
+- We know everything.
 ---

 ### Not yet processed